Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_iceberg_tables/getting_started_iceberg_tables.md

 ### Generate Public and Private Keys

 Your local Spark client will connect to Snowflake via the [JDBC driver](https://docs.snowflake.com/en/developer-guide/jdbc/jdbc).
-From your desktop's command line / terminal window, navigate to your working directory, then run these two commands.
+For mac, open a terminal window, navigate to your working directory, then run these two commands.
+For PC, you can use [this tool](https://www.cryptool.org/en/cto/openssl) to run the same commands below, and download the `/rsa_key.p8` and `/rsa_key.pub` files from the Files tab.

 ```bash
 openssl genrsa 2048 | openssl pkcs8 -topk8 -inform PEM -out rsa_key.p8 -nocrypt